"Knowledge Organization and Representation:

 Opening of the conference

-Welcome by the organizers
+Welcome to the organizers

 10.15 - 11.15